SnowyMouse/chimera/README.md

 - [Widescreen fix](#widescreen-fix)

 #### Aim assist
 Halo's aim assist was broken in the PC release.
 Chimera fixes it.
-By default, this feature is on.
 It only works for analog sticks, though.

 **Usage:** `chimera_aim_assist [true/false]`